-Being able to extract the nourishing parts of our lives from our food, relationships, experiences, career, and eliminate the toxic aspects, is a far more complex process that it appears.
+Being able to extract the nourishing parts of our lives from our food, relationships, experiences, career, and eliminate the toxic aspects, is a complex process.
 I want to dive deeper into how we can achieve a balance!

 As defined by the World Health Organization; Health is “a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity.”

 When we have symptoms of illness this is typically the body’s alarm signal telling us, that a restored balance and elimination of what is causing the blockages of flow within us is required.

 This is where our mind and body come in since they are inextricably linked.
 The cells in our body are constantly reacting and changing through our thoughts and actions.
 The connection is so powerful, every time we have a thought a cascade of chemical reactions in our brain and body lead to positive or negative outcomes.
 Our cells are constantly being evoked or suppressed as a result.